 Across the university’s campuses and at Michigan Medicine, we are committed to eliminating sexual and gender-based misconduct.
-Every member of our community shares the responsibility to report sexual misconduct, support those who come forward and participate in education and training programs.
+Every member of our community shares the responsibility to report sexual and gender-based misconduct, support those who come forward and participate in education and training programs.

 Required for All Faculty and Staff: Cultivating a Culture of Respect